-Module Feature ltem Number Issue Summary Affected Revisions (1) Number A3 A4 A5 All 150°C Operation 18.
-These revisions of silicon only support 140°C operation instead of 150°C for Hi-Temp operating temperature. Х Х Sleep Mode Current Consumption 19.
-The device power-down current (IPD) exceeds the precifications listed in the device data sheet. Х CPU Interrupt Disable 20.
-When a previous DISI instruction is active (i.e., the DISICNT register is non-zero), and the value of the DISICNT register is updated manually, the DISICNT register freezes and disables interrupts permanently.
-X X х CPU div.sd 21.
-When using the div.sd instruction, the overflow bit is not getting set when an overflow occurs. Х х Х UART TX Interrupt 22.
-A transmit (TX) Interrupt may occur before the data transmission is complete. Х х Х JTAG Flash Programming 23.
+Module Feature ltem Number Issue Summary Affected Revisions (1 Number A4 A5 ADC Current Consumption in Sleep Mode 19. e ADC module is in an enabled state when the device ers Sleep mode, the power-down current (IPD) of the ice may exceed the device data sheet specifications. Х Х All 150°C Operation 20.
+These revisions of silicon only support 140°C operation instead of 150°C for Hi-Temp operating temperature. Х Х Sleep Mode Current Consumption 21.
+The device power-down current (IPD) exceeds the specifications listed in the device data sheet. Х х CPU Interrupt Disable 22.
+When a previous DISI instruction is active (i.e., the DISICNT register is non-zero), and the value of the DISICNT register is updated manually, the DISICNT register freezes and disables interrupts permanently. Х Х CPU div.sd 23.
+When using the div.sd instruction, the overflow bit is not getting set when an overflow occurs. Х х Х UART TX Interrupt 24.
+A transmit (TX) Interrupt may occur before the data transmission is complete. Х Х JTAG Flash Programming 25.
 JTAG Flash programming is not supported. Х Х Х